jeevanbisht/ConditionalAccessPolicies/resources/ConditionalAccessPolicies.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an Azure AD policy.
+Represents an Azure AD Conditional Access policy.
 Policies are custom rules that can be enforced on applications, service principals, groups, or the entire organization they are assigned to.
 Currently only one type of policy is available:

 - Token Lifetime Policy - Specifies the lifetime duration of tokens issued for applications and service principals.